+European carp

-European carp are also available in Wyangala.
+are also available

+in Wyangala.
+This

+introduced species

+originates from centra

+to impressive sizes.
+Ca

-This introduced species originates from central Asia and can grow to impressive sizes.
+originates from central Asia and can grow to impressive sizes.
 Carp will sometimes take a lure meant for a cod or yellowbelly but are most commonly caught on baits including worms, shrimps, corn kernels and bread.
 Some anglers enjoy sight fishing for carp in Wyangala using fly tackle or small soft plastic lures.
 Carp have spread throughout the Murray-Darling Basin and can cause serious degradation to natural aquatic systems.
 As with redfin, there are no bag and size limits on carp.